core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    If this happens, the reverse-proxy MUST stop the ongoing request and associated response forwarding, it MUST NOT forward the new request to the servers in the CoAP group, and it MUST send a 4.00 (Bad Request) error response to the client.
 The diagnostic payload of the error response SHOULD indicate to the client that the resource is a reverse-proxy resource, and that for this reason immediate Token re-use is not possible.

-   If the reverse-proxy supports the signaling protocol of {{I-D.tiloca-core-groupcomm-proxy}} it can include a Multicast-Signaling Option in the error response to convey the reason for the error in a machine-readable way.
+   If the reverse-proxy supports the signaling protocol of {{I-D.ietf-core-groupcomm-proxy}} it can include a Multicast-Signaling Option in the error response to convey the reason for the error in a machine-readable way.

 For the operation of HTTP-to-CoAP reverse proxies, see the last two paragraphs of {{sec-proxy-forward}} which applies also to the case of reverse-proxies.